 - 1. Ensure every page on your site has at least one clear, strong call to action that stands out visually from the rest of the page content - 2.
 Ideally, make it a rectangular button round or square corners are fine but we're programmed to click on buttons so make it look like one - 3.
-Read "Don't Make Me Think" by Steve Krug is in the form of a button has a color that contrasts against everything else on the page uses verbs or action words like Download, Book, Add, Join, Discover Notes:
+Read "Don't Make Me Think" by Steve Krug

-On our site every web page has one dominant call to action which
+Checklist: On our site every web page has one dominant call to action which: